arcana-lab/condor-tools/README.md

 ### `condor_usage`
 Query machines currently in use and their users.

-With no arguments, this will give you information about all running jobs (and their user).
+With no arguments, this will give you information about which machines have running jobs and which users are responsible for them.
 ```
 condor_usage
 ```